Kiran7007/Interview-Preparation/README.md

 *  **What is the advantage of using Retrofit over AsyncTask?** <br/>
     Retrofit reduces boiler plate code by internally using GSON library which helps parsing the json file automatically. trofit is a type safe library.
 This means - it checks if wrong data type is assigned to variables at compilation time itself.
 More use-cases at: https://stackoverflow.com/a/16903205/3424919

+*  **Advantage of Retrofit over Volley?** <br/>
+    Retrofit is type-safe.
+Type safety means that the compiler will validate request and response objects' variable types while compiling, and throw an error if you try to assign the wrong type to a variable.

+*  **Advantage of Volley over Retrofit?** <br/>
+    Android Volley has a very elaborate and flexible cache mechanism.
+When a request is made through Volley, first the cache is checked for Response.
+If it is found, then it is fetched and parsed, else, it will hit Network to fetch the data.
+Retrofit does not support cache by default.

 *  **How to handle multiple network calls using Retrofit?** <br/>
     In Retrofit, we can call the operations asynchronously by using enqueue() method where as to call operations synchronously, we can use execute() method.
 In addition, we can use zip() operator from RxJava to perform multiple network calls using Retrofit library.